stakahama/aprl-ssp/README.md

 ```dos
 set PATH=%PATH%;Z:/path/to/aprl-substructsearch
 ```
-See [here](http://www.computerhope.com/issues/ch000549.htm) for GUI instructions (there may be better sites).
+See [this page](http://www.computerhope.com/issues/ch000549.htm) for GUI instructions (there may be better sites).

+In examples below, it is assumed that the path has been added and the scripts are made executable (`chmod +x scriptname.py`).
+Otherwise, each command must be issued as `python /path/to/scriptname.py`.
 All examples are run in the "examples/" subdirectory provided assuming the program directory has been included in the PATH variable.

 ### Python

-Both programs require python.
+All scripts require python.
 Anaconda distribution is recommended as it comes with the pandas library (assumed installed in further instructions).
 Python is installed with Mac OS X but a separate installation of the scientific python stack is recommended.
 Package installation can be carried through with the pip package manager:

 ```sh
 $ pip install packagename
 ```

-"substructure_search.py" additionally requires Open Babel (link to installation guide included below).
+"substructure\_search.py" and "substructure\_atoms\_fulltable.py" additionally require Open Babel (link to installation guide included below).

 ## Program scripts